 People with depression

-“Pain catastrophizing” is when a person obsesses over and worries about pain, feels helpless when they experience pain, and is unable to put worries or thoughts of pain aside.
+“Pain catastrophizing” is obsessing over and worrying about pain, feeling helpless when they experience pain being unable to put worries or thoughts of pain aside.

-Additionally, a 2020 Frontiers in Psychology article emphasizes that catastrophizing may increase the intensity of pain and make it more disabling.
+Additionally, a 2020 review emphasizes that catastrophizing may increase the intensity of pain and make it more disabling.
 However, some advocates, especially in the chronic pain community, argue that the term stigmatizes people living with pain and may dismiss their lived experiences.

 Most people experience fear and worry at some point.
 However, if a person constantly fears the worst, they may need to address their catastrophic thinking.